Key Takeaways

 Follow these five operational steps to deliver the script effectively in a clinical session.

-5. Document and integrate: Log the meditation practice in the client’s clinical notes using automated clinical notes or a standard treatment record.
+- Document and integrate: Log the meditation practice in the client’s clinical notes.
+Pabau Scribe, our AI scribe, can draft the session note for you, so documentation doesn’t add to your workload.
 Note any client feedback (e.g., “reported calm”, “difficulty focusing”) to inform future session planning.

 Who is this template for?

 This template is designed for any licensed healthcare practitioner or wellness provider who works with clients in structured sessions.
+It doubles as one of the mindfulness scripts for therapists who want a repeatable, evidence-aligned practice rather than free-form guidance.
 Key audiences include:

 The script’s brevity makes it ideal for busy clinics where full-length meditations (15-30 minutes) are impractical, yet a moment of intentional calm improves patient outcomes and session focus.